Central Pennsylvania is home to some of the finest recreational areas in the state.

-East of State College on U.S. Route 322 to Bear Meadows Road; turn south on Bear Meadows Road at the sign for Tussey Mountain Ski Resort.
+From State College, take U.S. Route 322 East to Bear Meadows Road; turn south on Bear Meadows Road at the sign for Tussey Mountain Ski Resort.
 Hiking trails, rare plants and trees and a freshwater bog within Rothrock State Forest.
 Adjacent is Big Flat Laurel Natural Area, which features the state flower, the mountain laurel; Thickhead Mountain Wild Area offers undeveloped mixed-oak forest surrounding Detweiler Run and Bear Meadows natural areas.

 BLACK MOSHANNON STATE PARK

 Park covers 3,395 acres of forest area and wetlands off state Route 504, nine miles east of Philipsburg.
 Mountain biking, boating, hunting, cross-country skiing, snowmobiling, swimming, fishing, ice fishing, ice skating, ice boating, group tenting, camping, cabins, hiking and picnicking.
 342-5960 or email@example.com.
 For information, visit www.dcnr.state.pa.us/stateparks/findapark/blackmoshannon.